Aegis Sea-Based BMDFebruary 10, 2016 by Zach Berger

 Software Aegis BMD systems are programmed with highly sophisticated software to help identify, track, target, and intercept missile threats.
 This advanced software has resulted in a very successful test record—85% intercept success rate—and has established Aegis BMD as one of the most successful missile defense systems employed by the United States.
 Over time, Aegis BMD software has been incrementally modernized and improved.
 Software version 3.6 is the earliest form of Aegis BMD software that is still employed, and is used by around 17 deployed Aegis vessels.
 Aegis BMD 3.6 configuration allowed for Long Range Surveillance and Track (LRS&T) of ICBMs and intercept—using SM-3 Block IA interceptors—of short- to intermediate-range ballistic missiles in the midcourse and terminal phases.
 Aegis BMD 4.0 is the second generation of Aegis BMD software and—in accordance with the SM-3 Block IB—allows for the engagement of increasingly longer range and more sophisticated ballistic missiles.
 Nearly 9 deployed Aegis BMD vessels are equipped with the 4.0 software.

 Aegis BMD 5.0 is the most modern software upgrade—currently equipped by around two deployed Aegis vessels—and increases the sea-based BMD force structure.
 The capability of Aegis BMD 5.0 was improved significantly by software upgrade Baseline 9, which integrates Aegis BMD vessels with other missile defense sensors and systems and allows them to engage cruise and ballistic missiles simultaneously.
 Baseline 9 was first tested in November 2014, when the guided-missile destroyer USS John Paul Jones (DDG 53) successfully intercepted a short-range ballistic missile and two cruise missiles.
 Around 4 deployed Aegis BMD vessels are equipped with upgraded Aegis 5.0 Baseline 9 software.
-Currently in development is Aegis BMD 5.1, which will integrate the SM-3 Block IIA interceptor into the combat system to defeat longer-range ballistic missiles and allow the capability to engage on remote.
+The Aegis BMD 5.1 was first demonstrated on February 6th, 2017 and will integrate the SM-3 Block IIA interceptor into the combat system to defeat longer-range ballistic missiles and allow the capability to engage on remote.

 Regional Defense –Aegis BMD Engagement Capability Aegis BMD defeats short- to intermediate-range, unitary and separating, midcourse-phase, ballistic missile threats with the Standard Missile-3 (SM-3), as well as short-range ballistic missiles in the terminal phase with the SM-2.
 Fleet warships conduct flight tests for Aegis BMD and each test increases the operational realism and complexity of targets and scenarios.
 Aegis BMD-capable vessels are deployed to Europe, Asia, and the Middle East to provide regional missile defense.
 In Europe, the sea-based Aegis BMD and the land-based Aegis Ashore provide regional missile defense as mandated by the EPAA.
 Phase I of the EPAA called for deployment of Aegis BMD ships and land-based radar in Europe by the end of 2011.
 The first phase mandated that four Aegis ships be anchored in Rota, Spain.
 From there, these vessels deploy throughout the Mediterranean and Persian Gulf to protect southern Europe from ballistic missile attacks coming out of the Middle East.
 Phase II (2015) and III (2018) of the EPAA mandate interceptor improvements for Aegis-capable ships in Europe and the development of Aegis Ashore sites in Romania and Poland.